 Current biometric passport photo

-The size of the photo should be 35(W) x 45(H).
-Your face in this photo should be clearly visible and should occupy 70-80% of the picture.
-This equals to 32-36mm of height.
-The background should be without shadows, bright and unicolored, preferably in neutral grey.
-Further details regarding the photo quality, head position and the rest can be found here.
+The size of the photo should be 35(W) x 45(H) mm.
+Your face should be clearly visible and should occupy 70–80% of the picture, equal to 32–36 mm of height.
+The background should be without shadows, bright, and unicolored — preferably neutral grey.
+Further details regarding photo quality, head position, and the rest can be found on the official Bremen photo specification chart.

 How to apply for a job seeker visa in Germany?